muldjord/skyscraper/ARTWORK.md

 #### 'rotate' attribute (Optional)
 Defines the rotation of the side image in degrees.

+#### 'sidescaling' attribute [from v2.7.1] (Optional)
+Defines how to scale the side / spine image.
+If left out, it will autoscale depending on the size of the artwork resource.
+Can be 'width', 'height' or 'both'.

 ### 'hue' effect node [from v2.3.3] (Optional)
 ![Effect example](https://raw.githubusercontent.com/muldjord/skyscraper/master/artwork_examples/hue.png)
 ```